 Company status

-Unfortunately, your business does not qualify.
+Unfortunately, your proposed transaction does not qualify for the tax perks.
 The shares being sold to the EOT need to be in a trading company, or in the holding company of a trading group.

 Find out more about how company status effects your eligibility on our help page.